 Introduction to Property Taxes

-Taxation for Regional District residents is different than for municipalities.
-In accordance with the Local Government Act, the law which governs the activities of local governments in BC, regional districts do not have the authority to issue property tax notices to residents and businesses, nor collect taxation directly from residents.
-As such, regional districts do not set property tax rates (often referred to as “mill” rates) for the annual tax requisitions they require to fund the numerous services and capital projects they steward on behalf of the community.
+Taxation for regional district residents is different than for municipalities.
+In accordance with the Local Government Act (RSBC 2015 c.1), the law which governs the activities of local governments in BC, regional districts do not have the authority to issue property tax notices to residents and businesses, nor collect taxation directly from residents.
+As such, regional districts do not set property tax rates (often referred to as mill rates) for the annual tax requisitions they require to fund the numerous services and capital projects they steward on behalf of the community.

 Rural areas receive their property tax notice from the province's Surveyor of Taxes Office at the end of May each year with the taxes due by the first business day in July.

-In 2019, the Comox Valley Regional District (CVRD) is providing a total of 99 separate services to residents and businesses.
+In 2019, the CVRD is providing a total of 99 separate services to residents and businesses.

 A homeowner’s annual property tax impact will therefore vary depending on the mix of CVRD services provided to either the municipality or to the electoral (rural) area in which their home is located.

 Information specific to the taxation for those services you receive from the CVRD and how they will appear on your provincial tax notice can be found on our Tax Inserts page.

 The Home Owner Grant Program is administered by the Province of British Columbia.
 For more information about how to apply for this program, check the reverse of your property tax notice, visit the Home Owner Grant Program website or call 1-888-355-2700.